rockinguitar/aendu-rocks/content/pages/about.md

 ## Love brought me North

+{{ floated_image(src="/img/about/gardermoen.jpg" float="right" alt="Ingunn & André" width="400")}}

 I never imagined moving to a different country — but then I met Ingunn in Helsinki.
 What started as a long-distance friendship slowly turned into something much more.

-{{ floated_image(src="/img/about/ingunn-andre.jpg" alt="Ingunn & André" width="400")}}

 A year later, we were in love.
 Eventually, I took the leap and moved to Norway.